Styling XML with CSS

 <?xml version="1.0" encoding="UTF-8" ?> <albums xmlns="http://jdiacono.org/music"> <album> <title>Funkentelechy Vs. The Placebo Syndrome</title> <artist>Parliament</artist> <year>1976</year> <funkativity>10</funkativity> </album> <albums>

-.
+Here I declare that the XML inside and including the albums block is of the namespace http://jdiacono.org/music.
 Don't be misled by the namespace looking like a URL...I haven't even registered jdiacono.org and this is still valid.
 This is because namespaces are actually just unique, case-sensitive strings, and URLs tend to be unique and full of information.
 Let it be known that this block is all there is.
 It is a completely self descriptive block of pure data, which references nothing external.

 Now to style this...here is my CSS: